rubendahl/tripletex-php/docs/Api/InvoiceApi.md

     $config
 );
 $body = new \Tripletex\Model\Invoice(); // \Tripletex\Model\Invoice | JSON representing the new object to be created.
 Should not have ID and version set.
-$send_to_customer = True; // bool | Equals
+$send_to_customer = true; // bool | Equals
 $payment_type_id = 56; // int | Payment type to register prepayment of the invoice. paymentTypeId and paidAmount are optional, but both must be provided if the invoice has already been paid.
-$paid_amount = 3.4; // float | Paid amount to register prepayment of the invoice, in invoice currency. paymentTypeId and paidAmount are optional, but both must be provided if the invoice has already been paid.
+$paid_amount = 8.14; // float | Paid amount to register prepayment of the invoice, in invoice currency. paymentTypeId and paidAmount are optional, but both must be provided if the invoice has already been paid.

 try {
     $result = $apiInstance->post($body, $send_to_customer, $payment_type_id, $paid_amount);